darkobits/nlink/README.md

 Patterns are matched against the contents of `package-lock.json`.
 If the project does not have a `package-lock.json`, or if the provided input does not match any dependencies therein, `nlink` will fall-back to treating the input as an explicit package name.
 In this case, if the input is a [valid NPM package name](https://github.com/npm/validate-npm-package-name), `nlink` will attempt to link to it.
 If an invalid name or glob pattern was provided, `nlink` will abort.

-Because `nlink` matches against a project's lockfile, it is possible to link to transient dependencies.
+Because `nlink` matches against a project's lockfile, it is possible to link to [transitive dependencies](https://lexi-lambda.github.io/blog/2016/08/24/understanding-the-npm-dependency-model/).

 **Note:** This command uses [`minimatch`](https://github.com/isaacs/minimatch) under the hood, which was designed to work primarily with filesystems.
 Therefore, treat scoped packages like a directory structure.